Understanding the Challenge of Managing Aphasia

+Improvement is possible.
 There are many different options for treatment of people with aphasia.
-Our chief scientist, Dr. Steele, has been instrumental in researching and providing evidence that people with aphasia can continue to make significant gains several years after their stroke, surprising researchers and giving hope to the hundreds of thousands of stroke and brain-injury survivors.
+There is evidence that people with aphasia can continue to make significant gains several years after their stroke, surprising researchers and giving hope to the hundreds of thousands of stroke and brain-injury survivors.